haberdashPI/vscode-master-key/README.md

 Master Key might just be the tool for you.

+## Get started

+Master key comes with its own custom keybinding layout that follows in the footsteps of vim, kakaune and helix.

+To learn how to use these bindings, install the extension and then run the command `Master Key: Activate Keybindings`, and select the built-in binding set "Larkin".
+The built-in documentation for these bindings will pop up.

-## Feature Demos
+## Examples

-It includes the following features:
+Master Key includes the following features:

 **TODO**: when I'm ready to release, insert example gif of each feature below

+### Editing Features

+Here are some of the cool features that come with the built-in `Larkin` keybindings provided by Master Key with the help of [selection utilities](https://github.com/haberdashPI/vscode-selection-utilities).

+#### Move by Object

+Select by word, line, block and more.
+Expand by indent, quotes and brackets.

+Once you've selected the object, run commands to do stuff (e.g. delete/change/comment)

+#### Multi-Cursor Creation and Filtering

+Quickly create multiple selections by splitting selections or searching within selections.
+Filter out the ones you don't want either by some filter, or by manually picking out one or more you don't want.

+#### Exchange Objects

+Swap selected objects with one another.

+#### Repeat Last Selection / Action

+Avoid lengthy or awkward key sequences by repeating the action-related selection with "," and the last action with "."

+#### Record Commands

+Recording longer command sequences and replay them.

+#### Symmetric Insert

+Insert appropriate characters before and after each selection

 ### Discoverability Features

 #### Visual documentation of keybindings

-Review your bindings on a keyboard layout
+Learn and review your bindings on a keyboard layout

 **NOTE**: demo the ability to toggle bindings on the keys

 #### Cheet sheet of keybindings

-Review your bindings in a cheet sheet organied by theme
+Review your bindings in a cheet sheet organized by theme

 #### Keybinding hints